0xw3n/DVT-homestaker-curriculum/keystore-generation-and-mev-boost/validator-key-generation.md

 1. A `keystore-m_<timestamp>.json` file: This is your validator signing keystore that your validator node will use to sign attestations.
 Keep this file extremely secure.
 2. A `deposit_data-<timestamp>.json`: This is the file that links your ETH deposit to your validator.
 You will only use this once, during the deposit process.

 Store both files on a new USB drive by copying the entire staking-deposit-cli folder into it.
-After that, remove the original copy by running:

 ```
-sudo rm -r $HOME/staking-deposit-cli/validator_keys
+cp -R /Users/<username>/<staking deposit folder>/ /Volumes/<name of USB drive>

 ```

 Restart your host device (e.g. working laptop) and remove the OS-on-a-stick.
 There will not be any persistent memory stored on it.